 We collect personal data from and about you:

 Directly from you.
-You may give us information such as your Identity, Contact and Financial Data by creating an account, filling in forms on our website, or by corresponding with us by post, phone, email or otherwise.
+You may give us information such as your Identity and Contact Data by creating an account, filling in forms on our website, or by corresponding with us by post, phone, email or otherwise.
 This includes personal data you provide when you:

 subscribe to our service or publications;

 From third parties or publicly available sources.
 We collect personal data about you from various third parties and public sources as set out below:

 Identity and Contact Data from publicly available sources such as Companies House and the Electoral Register.